jrgdre/lept-tess-ocv/ReadMe.md

 ###  MS-Windows OS / MSVC:

+We provide a simple MSW batch script, that helps to set-up the correct environment.

+For it to work you have to set the VCVARS_DIR environment variable to point to directory your `vcvarsall.bat` lives.

-1. open Developer Command Prompt for VS
+1. open a Windows Command Prompt (cmd or PowerShell)

-2. start a Bash-Shell in the command prompt
+2. run `msw-x64-setup.bat`

 These two steps make sure all the environment variables are set right.

-3. run this script from where you stored it
+3. run `lept-tess-ocv-build.sh` from where you stored it